mysql/mysql-connector-j/README.md

 ## Licensing

-Please refer to files README and COPYING, available in this repository, and [Legal Notices in documentation](http://dev.mysql.com/doc/connector-j/en/preface.html) for further details.
+Please refer to files README and LICENSE, available in this repository, and [Legal Notices in documentation](http://dev.mysql.com/doc/connector-j/en/preface.html) for further details.

 ## Download & Install